3 Best Kauai Whale Watching Tours (+ tips for shore viewing)

 We’ll share 4 can’t-miss activities on each island, a map with the main sights in town, & famous local grindz (eats)!

 Captain J’s Offshore Adventures offers two afternoon whale watching tours on their 37’ Super Raft Kauai Voyager 1.
-Although many trips head towards the beautiful NaPali Coast, Captain J’s sets off toward the calmer waters off of Poipu and southern Kauai.
+This super raft is larger than a Zodiac boat, has the agility of a Zodiac, and has more comforts than a Zodiac (like actual seats).

-Space onboard the Super Raft is similar to what you’d expect on a catamaran.
-The difference is in its agility which is more like a zodiac.
-The Super Raft can hold up to 28 people and is a bit more cushy than zodiac boats in that it has bathrooms on board and plenty of shade.
-A viewing deck provides unparalleled views of the whales, breaching and tail flipping.
+The Super Raft can hold up to 28 people and is a bit more cushy than Zodiac boats in that it has bathrooms on board and shade from a canopy.
+A viewing deck provides unparalleled views of the whales, breaching, and tail flipping.
 They also bring a hydrophone to hear the beautiful whale songs.

-This tour leaves from Port Allen Harbor and light snacks and drinks are provided.
+This tour leaves from Port Allen Harbor, and light snacks and drinks are provided.
 Captain J’s offers the best value ticket price for children at just $85.
 This is a great savings considering that most charge over $100.
-Unfortunately, the boat isn’t accessible for children under 5 or pregnant women as it can get bumpy.
-This tour is also awesome for sunsets!
+Unfortunately, the boat isn’t accessible for children under five or pregnant women as it can get bumpy.
+This tour is also excellent for sunsets!

 Check out more great tours for your Kauai trip: